 When an application requests a very small font, the font mapper may choose one of the small fonts stored in the SMALLX.FON font resource file.
 TrueType fonts specify a suggested minimum size, which can be retrieved by calling the Get-OutlineTextMetrics function and checking the otmusMinimumPPEM member of the OUTLINETEXTMETRIC structure.
-When an application requests a font smaller than this size, the font mapper typically chooses a small font instead of a TrueType font.
-If the requested size is not available as a small font, however, GDI scales the TrueType font instead.
+When an application requests a font smaller than this size, the font mapper typically chooses a small font, however, GDI scales the TrueType font instead.
 Microsoft's 13 core TrueType fonts are designed to be readable as small as 8 points on a VGA screen, although they can be used at smaller sizes.